MaibornWolff/Carbon-Measuring-Guide/mw_carbon_measurement_guide.md

 #### Website emissions and efficiency

 Website emissions analysis will by its nature also venture into efficiency optimization.
 As such, this section goes beyond just measuring.
+We primarily use three tools, [Ecograder](https://ecograder.com/), [Beacon](https://digitalbeacon.co/) and [Google Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) that each have their place at different times in the development lifecycle.
+We recommend you proceed something like the following:

+##### During development

+Use Lighthouse constantly during development.
+Beacon and Ecograder need publicly available websites, so you can't use them when you test locally/on your DEV-environment.
+Lighthouse will not give you a CO2eq calculation, but you can point you towards design inefficiencies that you can avoid, thereby becoming more CO2eq-efficient as well.

+##### After every PROD-deployment

+Use both Beacon and Ecograder on your website after each PROD-deployment.

+Beacon because it gives you a CO2eq score not only for your first visit, but also for subsequent visits.
+Subsequent visits are usually more efficient because of Cookies, so you need a score for both to be able to create representative calculations.
+Note each score like you might the results of a linting tool after a sprint change.
+Assuming you have analytics about website visits, you can now calculate an approximate value for the CO2eq usage of this part of the system.

+Use Ecograder because it not only gives you a score, but more so because it points you to the largest avoidable sources of your CO2eq output.
+Ideally there would be a story after every PROD Deployment dedicated to reducing these based on the results.

 TODO TRi finish